vishaag/AmritaToday/README.md

   Create New events:

-  To create new events, send a post request to:
+  To create new events, send a POST request to:

   >https://amritatoday.herokuapp.com/api/v1.0/events